Personalized Lullabies

 Your baby's name should appear where it naturally lands in your voice.
 That is usually the first or second line.

 Once the name is there, the rest of the lullaby can stay very simple.
+The name already carries a lot of the emotional weight.

 • Name plus action: "Ava is resting."